 Did you know that boxing can make you burn over 700 calories within 60 minutes in the punching bag, punch mitts, or sparring in the ring?
-Boxing is one of the best alternatives to running.
+Boxing is one of the best alternatives to running and other cardio exercises.
 And if you encorporate a healthy lifestyle to this discipline, you’ll start seeing great results in just one week of boxing daily.

 Not only that, learning how to box properly also gives you edge and greater chances of survival in difficult situations where you have to defend yourself and family.
 Boxing guarantees effective skills for real-life self-defense situations.